Hajipur Junction railway station

 Hajipur Junction, (station code HJP), is a major railway station and headquarters in the Sonpur division of East Central Railway zone of the Indian Railways.
 Hajipur Junction is located in Hajipur city in the Indian state of Bihar.
 Hajipur is the district headquarters of Vaishali district and is located at 33 km by rail route from Patna Junction.
 East Central Railway was inaugurated on 8 September 1996 with headquarters at Hajipur, Bihar.
-It became operational on 1st October 2002.
+It became operational on 1 October 2002.

-Hajipur is well connected with various major cities of Bihar like Patna, Sonpur, Vaishali, Muzaffarpur, Samastipur, and Chhapra.
+Hajipur is well connected with various major cities of Bihar like Patna, Sonpur, Vaishali, Muzaffarpur, Samastipur, Chhapra and Siwan.
 Hajipur Junction railway station is directly connected to most of the major cities in India.

 History

 The construction of railway line through Hajipur was completed and opened in 1862.
 Hajipur is the headquarters of the East Central Railway zone of the Indian Railways.

 The 51 km-long Hajipur–Muzaffarpur line was opened in 1884.
 A new second bridge on river Gandak has been opened (5.5 km) between Sonpur Junction and Hajipur for double line traffic for this section.
 The electrification work in Patna–Sonepur–Hajipur section was completed by July 2016.